Regeneration in Bognor Regis

-There is a multi-agency Town Centre Management Board overseeing the work of the Town Centre Manager, Toyubur Rahman.
-For more information please email T.Rahman@chi.ac.uk or 07467 145922.
 Businesses voted overwhelmingly to introduce a Business Improvement District (BID) in the town centre to continue the programme of delivering enhancements.
-This will start in April 2018 and run for 5 years.
-A levy on business rates fopr qualifying premises will generate £700,000 to safeguard town centre management and take forward a series of priority projects identified by businesses.
+This started in April 2018 and runs for 5 years.
+A levy on business rates for qualifying premises will generate £700,000 to safeguard town centre management and take forward a series of priority projects identified by businesses.
 For more information visit http://www.brbid.co.uk/ or contact Toyubur Rahman on T.Rahman@chi.ac.uk or 07467 145922.

 Town centre public realm improvements